jacoblapworth/akahu-sdk-swift/src/react/dateinput.md

 <ExampleDateRangePicker />;
 ```

-### Convenience dates
+### Suggested dates

-Convenience dates are quick selection options for users, and they are passed using `convenienceDates` prop.
-It is optional for `XUIDateInputWIP` but required for `XUIDateRangeInputWIP`.
+Suggested dates are quick selection options for users, and they are passed using `suggestedDates` prop.
+It is optional for `XUIDateInput` but required for `XUIDateRangeInput`.
-The `convenienceDates` property is an array of objects with the following structure.
+The `suggestedDates` property is an array of objects with the following structure.

 ```markup
 // Object structure for DateInput.